Orange-OpenSource/ods-android/docs/modules/MoreApps.md

 description: More apps module helps to make discovering Orange Apps easier than ever.
 ---

-The ODS More apps module queries the Apps+ backend to display other Orange applications to discover.
+The ODS More apps module queries the OMA Apps Plus backend to display other Orange applications to discover.

 <br>**On this page**